Berny23/LD-ToyPad-Emulator/README.md

 #### Installation

-1. Flash a recent edition of Raspberry Pi OS Lite (either 32-bit for the Zero (W) or 64-bit for RPi 4/5)
+1. Flash Raspberry Pi OS Bullseye (Lite, either 32-bit for the Zero (W) or 64-bit for RPi 4/5) on a Micro-SD card.

 2. Connect your device to your PC via USB cable (don't use the port on the edge of the Pi Zero!).